pdlinh2003/MavenMarket-Project/README.md

 I've attached all of the files including:

-Maven Market Data.zip (zipped folder containing the CSV files I used to build your report)
+MavenMarketData.zip (zipped folder containing the CSV files I used to build your report)

-MavenMarket.sql
+Maven_Market.sql

+MavenMarketReport.pbix (dashboard I created)